Immigrant and Newcomer Women Exploring Business

 - Managing personal finances, credit and banking

-The next 3.5 weeks provide training in the writing of your own business plan, which includes:
+The following 3.5 weeks provide training in writing your own business plan, which includes:

 - Creating a marketing and promotions plan